issalig/toshiba_air_cond/README.md

 - Operational.

-# NEW VERSION 2.0 SUPPORTS VSCODE AND PLATFORMIO

-# Instructions are being updated, some info can be incorrect.

 # Software installation
 Code is developed in PlatformIO for ESP8266 and in particular for Wemos D1 mini board.
 It is basically a WebServer that serves a webpage and communicates with the client by means of WebSockets.
 It also offers Home Assistant integration and has nice features usch as OTA updates, file uploading, WifiManager and others.